Home / Europe / Italy / Cacio e Pepe

 • Served piping hot, freshly prepared

 Ensures the pasta hasn't been sitting and the sauce is freshly emulsified.
-Temperature is key for both safety and quality.
+Temperature is key for optimal quality and enjoyment.

 • Reputable Trattoria/Restaurant